 * Dimpling and Cellulite.

 Liposuction is not meant to be a cellulite treatment.
 Many individuals also have very asymmetric fat deposits that may affect the outcome.
 With that said, many patients have reported an improvement in symmetry as well as decrease in cellulite.
 Most will see comparable dimpling to what it was prior to the procedure, although the distribution may be different.
-A small number of people may actually get worse cellulite after liposuction.
+A small number of people may actually get worse cellulite after liposuction, although this is not common.
 The presence of cellulite puts you at a higher risk for dimpling after liposuction.

 * Density of fat.

 Individuals that have very dense fat tend to see more dramatic changes than those that have less dense fat.
 I believe that when the fat is more dense, the skin is tighter and when the fat is removed the skin retracts quickly and more dramatic results are usually evident.
 These people usually put on weight quickly and their skin has not had the time to stretch out and begin sagging in many cases, others just have great genetics.
 In some circumstances when there is what feels like dense fat, it turns out to be very fibrous fat and is very difficult to remove.
 These people tend to see less results likely due to the abundance of connective tissue which has a significant bulk in itself.
 This is more common in men.
 When the fat is not very dense, the results are limited to how much the skin will retract.
 Some individuals that have lost a lot of weight or have been very heavy for long periods of time may have less dense fat due to the looseness of the skin.
 While we may be able to remove large volumes of fat on these individuals, they are limited on the tightening of the skin usually.